With all the hoopla around product-led growth, some companies have forgotten that SaaS implementation is never as simple as we’d like it to be.

 As we mentioned above, take some time to celebrate with your client.

 That said, it’s not all fun and games after launch.
-You may want to include additional steps such as retrospectives, additional scope items, or ongoing maintenance plans to make sure you land that renewal.
+You may want to include additional steps such as retrospectives, additional scope items, ongoing maintenance plans, and quarterly business reviews to make sure you land that renewal.

 Because software implementation is essentially creating and working through a shared to-do list, most software vendors use spreadsheets to manage the implementation process.